Nilshut/data-visualization-project3/README.md

 We have split the data into three tables.
 The first of which contains all persons and their institutions (nodes.csv).
 The second table contains all projects ans is used for filtering (filtered_data.csv).
 To filter we use the [`crossfilter2`](https://github.com/crossfilter/crossfilter) library which enables fast filtering across different filter dimensions.
 The result of filtering is a list of projects, which satisfy the selected filter criteria. \
 The last table (filtered_persons_projects.csv) contains information on which people collaborated on which projects.
 Based on this we calculate links between persons.
 All persons working on one project together are linked and will therefore be refpresented as a link in the visualized data.
 If people worked together on multiple projects, the weight of the links is increased.\
 Now we are ready for the network visualization: we draw a force directed graph with `d3`.
 The nodes represent the persons from the first table and the links are the calculated connections between them. \
 Users can interact with the visualization in many different ways.
 They can zoom into the network, select a node by hovering over it and see additional information about the person and the projects they worked on in the sidebar.
 They can grab a node and change its position.
-They can filter all data in the graph by either selecting an institution, a person or a subject or selecting ranges of years or duration from the bar charts.
+They can filter all data in the graph by either selecting an institution, a person or a academic field or selecting ranges of years or duration from the bar charts.
 To learn more about the different interaction possibilities see the [ Manual ](#manual).
 Note that we do not aim to analyse our data but instead to aid analysis through visualisation.

 #### Visual encoding / interaction design:
 As we aim to visualise potentially very complex relations between people, a network presented itself as the best option.